zhmcclient/python-zhmcclient/design/lpar-status.md

 All behaviors and properties are described from a perspective of the WS API of the HMC.

-Status of this document: Draft, with review comments applied as of 2/22.
+Last updated: 2023-10-30

 ## Behavior of LPAR activation and loading

-This section describes the actual behavior of the "Activate LPAR" and "Load LPAR" WS-API operations.
+This section describes the actual behavior of the "Activate Logical Partition" and "Load Logical Partition" WS-API operations.

+Note: The "Load" WS-API operation introduced with HMC 2.16 is not covered yet.

 ### Requirements and facts